 ||Recommended for requests that contain an entity body.|

-||The date and time of the request||Required for all requests.|
+||The date and time of the request.||Required for all requests.|

 ||The URI for the request.||Required for all requests.|

-||The ID of the project you want to use.||Required for creating buckets or listing buckets when using the Cloud Storage XML API in non-interoperable use case.
-Not required when you are using the XML API for interoperability, such as for compatibility with Amazon S3.
-For more information, see Migrating from Amazon S3 to Google Cloud Storage.|
+||The ID of the project you want to use.||Required for creating buckets or listing buckets except when you are using the XML API for interoperability, such as for compatibility with Amazon S3.
+For more information, see Simple migration from Amazon S3 to Cloud Storage.|

 travel-maps.
 The request limits the list of objects to only those

-GET /?prefix=/europe/france/ HTTP/1.1 Host: travel-maps.storage.googleapis.com Date: Wed, 17 Feb 2010 15:31:56 -0800 Content-Length: 0 Authorization: Bearer ya29.AHES6ZRVmB7fkLtd1XTmq6mo0S1wqZZi3-Lh_s-6Uw7p8vtgSwg
+GET /?list-type=2&prefix=/europe/france/ HTTP/1.1 Host: travel-maps.storage.googleapis.com Date: Wed, 17 Feb 2010 15:31:56 -0800 Content-Length: 0 Authorization: Bearer ya29.AHES6ZRVmB7fkLtd1XTmq6mo0S1wqZZi3-Lh_s-6Uw7p8vtgSwg

 ||The cache control setting for the response.|